 One way to avoid a wash sale on an individual stock, while still maintaining your exposure to the industry of the stock you sold at a loss, would be to consider substituting a mutual fund or an exchange-traded fund (ETF) that targets the same industry.

-ETFs can be particularly helpful in avoiding the wash-sale rule when selling a stock at a loss.
-Unlike the ETFs that focus on broad-market indexes, like the S&P 500, some ETFs focus on a particular industry, sector, or other narrow group of stocks.
-These ETFs can provide a handy way to regain exposure to the industry or sector of a stock you sold, but they generally hold enough securities that they pass the test of being not substantially identical to any individual stock.
+Both ETFs and mutual funds can be particularly helpful in avoiding the wash-sale rule when selling a stock at a loss.
+Unlike some funds that focus on broad-market indexes, like the S&P 500®, others focus on a particular industry, sector, or other narrow group of stocks.
+These funds can provide a handy way to regain exposure to the industry or sector of a stock you sold, but they generally hold enough securities that they pass the test of being not substantially identical to any individual stock.

 Swapping an ETF for another ETF, or a mutual fund for another mutual fund, or even an ETF for a mutual fund, can be a bit more tricky due to the "substantially identical" security rule.
 There are no clear guidelines on what constitutes a substantially identical security.
 The IRS determines if your transactions violate the wash-sale rule.
 If that does happen, you may end up paying more taxes for the year than you anticipated.
 So when in doubt, consult with a tax professional.